 For pure distance work and speed sessions, the Europort and reclaimed land area on the west side is the most practical option.
 It is flat, wide, and you can knock out kilometres without thinking about navigation.

-Distance: A full loop around the reclaimed land is roughly 4-5 km
+Distance: A full loop around the reclaimed land is roughly 4 to 5 km

 Elevation gain: Completely flat